davidroeca/web-app-orchestration-talk/talk/talk.rst

 ====

 .. note::

-    * I'm going to start with a quick demo to show you what I've built
     * It's a simple setup--two React apps, one bootstrapped with CRA, and one without it, as well as an API that interacts with a local database
     * Hot module replacement in the non-bootstrapped environment